 With energetic and lively choreographed numbers, to hopelessly romantic love songs, this production will have you riding a rollercoaster of emotions as the story unfolds.
 If you’re not blown away by Maria and Anita’s powerful performance of ‘A Boy Like That/I Have a Love’ or moved by Tony and Maria’s gentle and tender rendition of ‘Somewhere’, then there is something seriously wrong!

 Quite simply, another wonderful production at Curve.
 It’s playing throughout the Christmas period and should not be missed.
 My top tip… take both your dancing shoes and a packet of tissues! ★★★★★

-West Side Story runs at Curve until Saturday 11 January.
+West Side Story runs at Curve until 18 January, with additional performances now added.
 Grab your tickets for the Curve website.

 Words by Dawn Hines.